Fort McCoy firefighters complete successful response to range fire

 |0

-This work, Fort McCoy firefighters complete successful response to range fire [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy firefighters complete successful response to range fire, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.